ymgyt/syndicationd/README.md

 * Handle [GitHub notifications](https://github.com/notifications) (optional)
   * Unsubscribe or Done a notification from the terminal
   * Filter notifications based on reason, repository, and status
+* OpenTelemetry compatible
+  * Export traces, metrics, and logs using OTLP
+  * A Grafana dashboard is provided

 ## Installation